 Hancock Hotel Review

-I grew up in Findlay, Ohio, and travel back to visit family a couple times a year, usually staying in a hotel.
-While the hotel choices have certainly grown over the years, the offerings didn’t stray from the “clean but cookie cutter” category (and don’t get me started on the sad Airbnb situation).
+While the hotel choices in Findlay have certainly grown over the years, the offerings didn’t stray from the “clean but cookie cutter” category (and don’t get me started on the sad Airbnb situation).

 So when I heard that the Hancock Hotel had opened in downtown Findlay, I was excited to try a new hotel on my next visit, but honestly not expecting to be blown away.
 As it turns out, I was pleasantly surprised to find that the Hancock Hotel ranks up there with luxury hotels in far larger cities.

 With nightly prices for a suite under $200, I didn’t think twice about splurging a little and booking one for the holidays.
 This, as it turns out, was a fantastic decision– I’d stay again just for the amazing bathroom!
 But lets start at the beginning: